ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**4.1.1**

+- Balance pass:
+	- Huntress: Mk7b Rockeye Mini (Primary):
+		- Reduced base duration from 0.6s to 0.45s.
+		- Increased explosion proc coefficient from 0.5 to 1.
+		- Increased explosion damage coefficient from 0.5 to 1 due to falloff.
+		- Explosion now uses linear falloff (was erroneously using sweet-spot).
+		- Increased explosion radius from 4 to 7.
+		- Increased projectile speed from 80 to 135.

 **4.1.0** *The Skillful Update, Part Huntress*

 - New content: